pulkit0795/smartcane/README.md

 # SmartCane

 A Vision for Vision.
+Mobile based application for visually impaired for speechifying surroundings and reading aloud hard text.
 <!-- ## Getting Started

 This project is a starting point for a Flutter application.